Subscribe to my free email series, for 20+ years of Life Coaching experience.

 This means that, even if you’re an amazing coach, people aren’t interested in buying your coaching per se.
 What they want to buy are solutions and results for the particular challenges they have.

-So here's an example that would work much better to engage and attract your ideal potential client.
+So here are a couple of elevator speech examples that would work much better to engage and attract your ideal potential client or an alliance with another coach or professional.

 or

 "I coach/help people who want to start their own business, get clear on their direction and put a workable plan in place towards a profitable and rewarding future.
-If this is you I'd love to chat".
+If this is you I'd love the opportunity to chat and tell you how I do this".

-How your elevator speech comes across can also depend on how relaxed and confident you are in standing up and speaking to audience - even very briefly.
+How your elevator speech comes across and engages your audience will also depend on how relaxed and confident you are in standing up and speaking to your audience - even very briefly.

-And this confidence and speaking skill is something it is well worth while taking the time to develop.
-You never know when you may be asked to make a presentation about your coaching where you will be in direct contact with potential clients.
+And this confidence and speaking skill is something it is well worth while taking the time to practice and develop.
+You never know when you may be asked to make a presentation about your coaching or be asked "what do you do?"

-I’d like to finish by indulging in a few of my pet tips from years of attending networking functions and being on the receiving end of elevator pitches.
-You can use them tips, where appropriate, when you are literally delivering your message in a lift, in a public group or even in a queue at the airport checkin😀.
+Here are six of my pet tips from years of attending networking functions and givinh and being on the receiving end of elevator pitches.
+You can use them where appropriate, whether you are literally delivering your message in a lift, in a public group, on social media or even in a queue at the airport checkin😀.

 1. keep to time

-If the networking function host asks everyone to give a brief 30 to 60 second second introduction - stick to it.
+If the networking function host asks everyone to give a brief introduction - stick to the recommended length of 30 to 60 seconds.
 Don’t go rambling over time with lots of detail.
 It’s not fair on the other networkers, or your host who is working to a schedule.
+And you may loose your impact.

 When you stand up at an in person function, or it's your turn online, start with a "Hi" and a smile.
 It set's the tone that you are friendly and approachable.